tim-projects/aegis-cli/README.md

 *   Continuously displays OTP codes for all entries in a real-time refreshing table.
 *   Automatically refreshes OTPs based on their configured periods, with a live countdown that updates in place.
 *   Outputs OTPs in a clear, sorted table format (by Issuer), including Issuer, Name, Code, Group, and Note.
+*   Interactive mode to reveal obscured OTP codes on demand.
 *   Supports filtering OTP entries by group name.
 *   Purely command-line based, with no graphical interface.